 What Is a Profit and Loss Statement?

-A profit and loss statement, formally known as an income statement or simply as a P&L, tracks the amount of profit that remains after a business subtracts all of its costs from its revenue during a specific accounting period, typically monthly, quarterly and annually.
-Profit is also referred to as net income or net profit and appears on the last line of a P&L — hence another nickname: the bottom line.
-But between total revenue and net income is other important financial data that not only can help explain business performance but also identify areas of strength and those in need of improvement.
+A profit and loss statement, formally known as an income statement or simply as a P&L, tracks the amount of profit that remains after a business subtracts all of its costs from its revenue during a specific accounting period, typically monthly, quarterly, and annually.
+Profit is also referred to as net income or net profit and appears on the last line of a P&L. But between total revenue and net income—each casually referred to as the top and bottom lines, respectively—is other important financial data that not only can help explain business performance, but also identify areas of strength and those in need of improvement.
 Public companies are required to file their profit and loss statements with the U.S. Securities and Exchange Commission in accordance with Generally Accepted Accounting Principles (GAAP), but even private businesses can benefit from tracking this financial data.

 Key Takeaways